fibjs/fib-runner/README.md

 }
 ```

-The service process is configured with the following parameters:
+Each process is configured with the following parameters:
 | Name      | Description | Default |
 | ----------- | ----------- | --- |
 | name | process name | undefined |